flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

     2nd order convergence plot showing more then 2 orders of magnitude decrease in the residuals for each subiterations.

-In this circumstance, the forces are also stabilized after 6 revolutions.
+The forces also seem to have stabilized after completing 6 revolutions.

 .. figure:: rotationInterfaceFigs/force_convergence.png
     :width: 600px